oplS17projects/Simple-Task-Manager/README.md

 ### Analysis

 We will be using data abstraction, object-orientation and state modification in the implementation of task objects.
 These objects will store information like time, location, date, and tags that can be modified, displayed and shared by other parts of the program.
 We will use filter to select a subset of all tasks to display and map to transform the task data objects to objects that can be used by the gui.
-We will use iterative recursion to perform operations on each element of a list of tasks.

 <!--
 Explain what approaches from class you will bring to bear on the project.